 RV Slides Creeping Out Randomly - Hydraulic Troubleshooting

-I'm at my wit's end with my practically new Tiffin Allegro Bay 38AB.
-Both front hydraulic slides randomly extend by themselves - completely unpredictable timing.
+Called the dealer about my practically new Tiffin Allegro Bay 38AB that's eating through hydraulic fluid because both front slides keep extending randomly.
 Sometimes it happens while we're driving down the highway, other times after sitting in storage for hours or even days.
 The weird part?
 It can also go months without any problems at all.
 The factory has already inspected everything twice - tested cylinders for internal leakage, checked all hydraulic lines, and even replaced the entire pump and valve assembly with their latest upgraded unit.
 Still happening!
 I've crawled under there with a flashlight checking every fitting and connection - bone dry, no hydraulic fluid anywhere.
 I even killed all 12V power thinking maybe a phantom signal was triggering the solenoids, but nope.
 Here's what's really puzzling: sometimes just one slide extends, sometimes both.
 Once we were parked on a serious slope (driver's side maybe 5-6 inches higher) and that slide still crept out uphill against gravity!
 I'm wondering if weak house batteries could cause the solenoid valves to malfunction?
 I'm pretty handy with tools and want to tackle this myself since the factory keeps saying there's nothing wrong.

 Quick Answer